withastro/starlight/.changeset/slimy-mangos-switch.md

 '@astrojs/starlight': patch
 ---

-Enlarges the Farcaster social icon to the correct size.
+Enlarges the Farcaster icon to better match other social icons